DallinatorX/CSE212-Final-Project/outline.md

 * Problem to Solve
 ## IV.
 [Trees](./tree.md)
 * Introduction
-* Adding and Removing items
+* Adding to the Tree
-* Searching
+* Performance
-* Size and Balanceing
+* Other Commands
 * Example
 * Problem to Solve